 Collection agents get paid for results.
 Some earn high salaries.
 Other companies pay their collectors meager wages plus commissions, which means you may be called by a stressed-out, rude collector who doesn’t much care what the law allows.

 The older the account, the higher the agency’s fee.
 Sometimes, the agency charges per letter it writes or phone call it places—usually about 50 ¢ per letter or $1 per call.
 That gives it an incentive to contact you repeatedly.

 Before an agency tries to collect, it evaluates its likelihood of success.
-It may carry thousands—or even tens of thousands—of delinquent accounts and must prioritize which ones to go after.
+It might carry thousands—or even tens of thousands—of delinquent accounts and must prioritize which ones to go after.
 If success looks likely, the agency will move full speed ahead.
 If the chances of finding you are low, the odds of collecting money from you are somewhere between slim and nil.
-If your credit file shows that you’ve defaulted on 20 other accounts, the agency may give your debt low priority.
+If your credit file shows that you’ve defaulted on 20 other accounts, the agency might give your debt low priority.

 Buying debts has become a huge business for collection agencies.
 Especially if your debt is old, you are likely to find yourself dealing with someone who has bought a bundle of debts for pennies on the dollar.
-Because the collector may not have any of the original credit documents and only a computer printout of the debt, the information it has may very well be incorrect.
-It may even have bought the debt from a previous debt collector, not the original creditor, which increases the likelihood that the collector doesn’t have accurate (or any) information about the debt.
+Because the collector may not have any of the original credit documents and only a computer printout of the debt, the information it has might very well be incorrect.
+It might even have bought the debt from a previous debt collector, not the original creditor, which increases the likelihood that the collector doesn’t have accurate (or any) information about the debt.